frederic-perez/AmE-dictionary/dictionary.md

 __tan__ Color?
 __tangle__ _v_
 __tank__ (tanked) _The market tanked._
+__tank__ _v_ :three: _The Braves are being accussed of losing on purpose now to speed-dial to a brighter future.
+It's called tanking._ _There are grand incentives to tank a season._
 __tanker truck__
 __tanking__ _Milwaukee Brewers and Atlanta Braves are either rebuilding or tanking._
 __tanner__